 As an illustration, while video must be the target output for those who create video demos or video tutorials, HTML5 Simulation (with SCORM and Tin Can API supported) will be the target format for those who create interactive eLearning contents.

-Now that you know all the basic and essential features of ActivePresenter 7.
+Now that I have walked you through all the basic and essential features of ActivePresenter 7.
 Hope that you find this guide helpful and it saves you some time in recording as well as creating eLearning projects.
 Give ActivePresenter a try and see how it can boost your productivity at work.